 - Use the GSA Logo

 New contractors often ask how to market their new contract.

-Two of the specific tools you'll want to are; USASpending.gov and the Schedule Sales Query Plus.
+Two of the specific tools you'll want to use are USASpending.gov and the Schedule Sales Query Plus.
 Using these tools, you can research potential customers' spending habits and identify customers that have bought products/services similar to those you offer on your Schedule contract.

 There's a lot of information to help you but you must decide where to focus your efforts and resources.